 It may be the case that hackers can sit inside a network for months looking for the most valuable information and waiting for the right time to act, so even if a firm's perimeter has been breached, there are still measures businesses can take to protect themselves from the most serious consequences - but to do this, they'll need good data loss prevention tools.

 This usually refers to a series of measures designed to look for suspicious activities and block the access and exfiltration of data by unauthorized users.
 It may monitor endpoints and send out alerts if data is copied or transferred outside of normal, approved processes.

 Learn more: 3 Ways to Reduce the Risk of Data Loss

 It's often said that the biggest weakness in any security system is the part sitting behind the keyboard.
-But while many of the above threats can be assisted by careless employees who don't follow basic security guidelines, you should also be taking steps to ensure your employees can't harm the business deliberately, as well as accidentally.
+While many of the above threats can be assisted by careless employees who don't follow basic security guidelines, you should also be taking steps to ensure your employees can't harm the business deliberately, as well as accidentally.
+Although it’s not the top cybersecurity concern, 17% of companies still consider protecting against insider threats a significant challenge this year.
 Malicious insiders who are looking to extract data or damage systems are a threat that any business may face, and it can be tough to predict, so it pays to take precautions.

 Therefore, this needs to be backed up with effective monitoring that can quickly identify any unusual or suspicious activity and shut it down, or challenge users to confirm they have a genuine reason for their actions.